2 jurors dropped from Chauvin trial after $27M settlement

-MINNEAPOLIS (AP) — A judge on Wednesday dismissed two jurors who had been seated for the trial of a former Minneapolis police officer in George Floyd’s death over fears that the jurors had been tainted by the city’s announcement last week of a $27 million settlement to Floyd’s family.
+MINNEAPOLIS (AP) — A judge on Wednesday dismissed two jurors who had been seated for the trial of a former Minneapolis police officer accused in George Floyd’s death over concerns they had been tainted by the city’s announcement of a $27 million settlement with Floyd’s family.

-Hennepin County Judge Peter Cahill recalled seven jurors and was questioning each one in turn to find out what they knew about the settlement and whether it affected their ability to serve.
+Hennepin County Judge Peter Cahill recalled seven jurors who were seated before the settlement announcement last week, and questioned each about what they knew of the settlement and whether it would affect their ability to serve.
 Former officer Derek Chauvin’s attorney, Eric Nelson, had requested the recall.

+That five of the seven jurors said they were able to shut out the news or set it aside was a fairly good outcome for those who hope the trial will stay on course, and may reduce the chance of Cahill agreeing to a defense request to delay the trial.

-Cahill was being careful to ask jurors if they had heard the news of the settlement without giving details, saying only that there had been “extensive media coverage about developments in a civil suit between the city of Minneapolis and the family of George Floyd” and asking if they had been exposed to it.
+Cahill was careful to ask jurors if they had heard the news of the settlement without giving details, saying only that there had been “extensive media coverage about developments in a civil suit between the city of Minneapolis and the family of George Floyd” and asking if they were exposed to it.

-The first dismissed juror said he had heard about the settlement.
+The first dismissed juror, a white man in his 30s, said he had heard about the settlement.
 “I think it will be hard to be impartial,” he said.

 “That sticker price obviously shocked me,” the second juror dismissed said.
-He said he thought he could set the news aside, but wasn’t sure, and after a long pause, Cahill dismissed him.
+The Hispanic man in his 20s said he thought he could set the news aside, but wasn’t sure, and after a long pause, Cahill dismissed him.

-Nelson has also requested a delay in the trial, which Cahill is considering.
-Cahill has set opening statements for March 29 at the earliest, but dismissal of some of the jurors already seated could imperil that date.
+Cahill retained five other jurors, including a Black man in his 30s who told Cahill he heard about the settlement on the radio Friday evening but could put it aside and decide the case only on evidence presented in the courtroom.

+“It hasn’t affected me at all because I don’t know the details,” he said.

-Nine jurors had been seated through Tuesday, including five who are white, one who is multiracial, two who are Black and one who is Hispanic.
-The jurors include six men and three women and range in age from their 20s to their 50s.
+Seven jurors remain, including four men and three women.
+Four are white, one is multiracial and two are Black, and their ages range from 20s to 50s.
 Fourteen people, including two alternates, are needed.

-Chauvin is charged with murder and manslaughter in the May 25 death of Floyd, a Black man who was declared dead after Chauvin pressed his knee against his neck for about nine minutes.
-Floyd’s death, captured on a widely seen bystander video, set off weeks of sometimes-violent protests across the country and led to a national reckoning on racial justice.
+Chauvin is charged with murder and manslaughter in the May 25 death of Floyd, a Black man who was declared dead after Chauvin, who is white, pressed his knee against his neck for about nine minutes.
+Floyd's death, captured on a widely seen bystander video, set off weeks of sometimes-violent protests across the country and led to a national reckoning on racial justice.

 On Tuesday, the two sides skirmished over whether evidence of Floyd's 2019 arrest in Minneapolis should be allowed at trial.

-Nelson argued that new evidence makes the earlier arrest admissible: Drugs were found last December during a second search of the car Floyd was in, and were found in a January search of the squad car into which the four officers attempted to put Floyd.
+Nelson argued that new evidence makes the earlier arrest admissible: Drugs were found in December 2019 during a second search of the car Floyd was in, and were found in a January 2020 search of the squad car into which the four officers attempted to put Floyd.

 He also argued the similarities between the encounters are relevant: Both times, as officers drew their guns and struggled to get Floyd out of the car, he called out for his mother, claimed he had been shot before and cried, and put what appeared to be pills in his mouth.
-Both searches turned up drugs in the cars.
 Officers noticed a white residue outside his mouth both times, although that has not been explained.

 In the first arrest, several opioid pills and cocaine were found.
 An autopsy showed Floyd had fentanyl and methamphetamine in his system when he died.

-Note: This story has been corrected to show the judge will rule on admitting a previous Floyd arrest on Friday, not Thursday.